PHPOffice/PHPWord/README.md

 $objWriter->save('helloWorld.rtf');
 ```

+## Known issues

+- GH-238: PHPWord uses temporary folder with `sys_get_temp_dir()` extensively.
+The default setting on some systems (especially Windows) do not give appropriate read/write permission to this folder.
+Run `samples/index.php` either by CLI or by web browsers to check if you have this requirement fulfilled.

 ## Contributing

 We welcome everyone to contribute to PHPWord.
 Below are some of the things that you can do to contribute: